lostguid/lostguid.github.io/_posts/2020-01-27-GIT-MERGE-REBASE.md

 tags: [git,programming]
 subtitle: just squash it!
 ---
-GIT is the most powerful GI(F)T given by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) to dev community.
+GIT is the most resourceful GI(F)T given by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) to dev community.
 The most common commands that I use on a daily basis are clone, fetch, push, commit, **stash**.
 In this post I want to give my thoughts on when to use **merge** vs **rebase**, the key differences between them, pros and cons of both.

 ### What is merge and rebase